Skip navigation

 There have been many positive outcomes from the Conference on a global and local scale.
 The UN adopted the declaration ‘our ocean, our future, our responsibility’ to show support for and agree to implement Goal 14.

-On a global level, the UN have planned innovative and scientific solutions to conserve the oceans, such as preventing, controlling and reducing marine pollution across countries within the United Nations.
+On a global level, the UN has planned innovative and scientific solutions to conserve the oceans, such as preventing, controlling and reducing marine pollution across countries within the United Nations.
 They are also developing and implementing measures to mitigate and adapt to climate change which is extremely important so that we don’t lose the natural carbon sink our oceans provide.

 The Galapagos Marine Reserve has demonstrated itself to be a successful tool in our fight against climate change © Simon Pierce